RaphRoss/Indesign_Translator/README.md

 The InDesign Translation Tool allows you to:
 - Select IDML files for translation.
-- Choose languages for translation (English, German, Spanish).
+- Choose languages for translation (English, German, Spanish, French).
 - Configure API key for DeepL and manage it securely.
 - Translate text in IDML files using the DeepL API and create translated IDML files.
+- Optionally, use a custom glossary for translation consistency.

 ## Dependencies